Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Semi-Annual Property Charge is a charge for solid waste services.
-Any questions can be directed to 937-225-4901.
+More information can be found at this link or calling 937-224-8463.

 The Homestead Reduction Program is available to any property owner age 65 or older OR any property owner who is totally and permanently disabled.
 Only owner-occupied (your primary residence) properties are eligible for the reduction.
 View the Homestead page to find more information on this program.